 A flaw in the process delayed the final permission until 2007 – ten years after the site was first identified.
 Now came the task of funding the construction.
 Tony Bloom, a long-term supporter of the club, stepped up to take over from Dick Knight and provide around £100 million for the new stadium; and then another £30 million or so for a new training complex at Lancing.

-In the meantime, Albion nearly fell into League 2, but they rallied to secure their status on the last day of the 2008/09 season.
-Gus Poyet, the former Uruguayan international, became manager later in 2009 and introduced a new style of possession-based football that took League 1 by storm in 2010/11 to secure Albion’s third title triumph at Withdean.
+In the meantime, Albion nearly fell into League 2, but they rallied to secure their status on the last day of the 2008/09 season, before securing promotion from League One in 2010/11 to secure Albion’s third title triumph at Withdean.

-And so the club moved into the new American Express Community Stadium (“The Amex”) as a Championship side, beating Doncaster Rovers 2-1 in the first league fixture at the new venue on 6 August 2011.
+And so the club moved into the new American Express Stadium (The Amex) as a Championship side, beating Doncaster Rovers 2-1 in the first league fixture at the new venue on 6 August 2011.
 Will Buckley, the club’s first million-pound player, scored both goals.